jorgearayac/enhanced-string-calculator/README.md

 > In the Task 2 implementation I noticed that `.Split(",")` automatically allows the `add()` method to handle multiple number of inputs.
 I wonder if there are other methods in F# that make the implementation easier.

 > For Task 3, the implementation was relatively simple, but the empty strings were a problem.
 The `.filter` was handy with that challenge, removing any empty sports that came from extra commas or newlines from `.Split`.

+> Task 4 represented another challenge where more `if-else` conditions were added.